-In this recipe I use brown lentil, they are a variety that hold their shape nicely, and can be used similarly to green lentils.
+In this recipe I use brown lentils, they are a variety that holds their shape nicely and can be used similarly to green lentils.
 They are commonly used in North America and have a little more mild and earthy flavor.
 They're like the all-in-one lentil, because they are delicious mashed into veggie burgers, as a salad topper, or even blended into soup.

 vegan lentil stew